prisonerjohn/sensing-machines/docs/_posts/2019-10-07-depth-images.md

 {% gist 2b564edede9ff89de8bf495397a19a79 ofApp-distance.cpp %}

+Note the use of [`ofClamp()`](https://openframeworks.cc/documentation/math/ofMath/#!show_ofClamp).
+This ensures our sampling coordinate is always within the bounds of the depth pixel array.

 This value probably comes from the depth texture.
 Let's try to read it directly from the pixels array and see if the values match.
 Note that there are usually two available depth readings:

 * The raw depth buffer contains the actual depth measurement.